-Plan to implement practices to minimize face-to-face contact between employees if social distancing is recommended by your state or local health department.
+Plan to implement practices that minimize face-to-face contact between employees if social distancing is recommended by your state or local health department.
 Actively encourage flexible work arrangements such as teleworking or staggered shifts.

-The outbreak of coronavirus disease 2019 (COVID-19) may be stressful for people.
+The outbreak of Coronavirus Disease 2019 (COVID-19) may be stressful for people.
 Fear and anxiety about a disease can be overwhelming and cause strong emotions in adults and children.
 Coping with stress will make you, the people you care about, and your community stronger.
 Encourage employees to take breaks from watching, reading, or listening to news stories, including social media.
 Hearing about the pandemic repeatedly can be upsetting.
-Make sure employees are aware of mental health services your company provides.
+Make sure employees are aware of mental health services your company provides, found on Virginia Department of Health (VDH) here.
 Encourage mindfulness, meditation and other healthy activities for your team.
-If an employee asks for help regarding their mental health, ask them to reach out to a healthcare provider and/or call the New York State COVID 19 Emotional Support Helpline : 1-844-863-9314.
+If an employee asks for help regarding their mental health, ask them to reach out to a healthcare provider and/or call the Disaster Distress Helpline: 1-800-985-5990.